-Production services in Austria
+Production Services in Austria

-Austria offers an incredible range of film locations for productions of all sizes.
-From dramatic mountain peaks and alpine forests, to idyllic lakes and stunning cityscapes, the country has something for everyone.
-The capital, Vienna, is a particularly popular choice for filmmakers, offering an incredible mix of classic, baroque architecture, modern design, and a unique mix of cultural influences.
 But there is far more to Austria than just Vienna.
 The rural landscape is home to picturesque villages, lush green valleys, and majestic castles, while the cities of Salzburg and Graz are both great options for urban productions.
 For a more remote setting, Austria also offers expansive meadows, rugged mountain ranges, and crystal clear lakes, providing a perfect backdrop for any production.
-Whether you’re looking for the perfect outdoor location or the perfect city backdrop, Austria has it all.
+Whether you’re looking for the perfect outdoor location or the perfect city backdrop for film och video production, Austria has it all.

 Local Crew